Reduce Excess of Air Flow

 Every RTU use one RTUcontrol38 and all the sensors used in the RTU-SC are connected to this controller.

 This Gateway is connected via Bacnet IP in a local network with every RTUcontrol38 controller.
 The functions of the Gateway are: collect data from the controllers, send commands to each controller, synchronize date and time of all the controllers, send all collected data to the GreenmediaHD Web Server, and receive commands from the GreenmediaHD Web Server and transmit them to the target controller.
-The Gateway also has an embedded Bacnet IP Server that can be used to easily integrate all the RTUcontrol38 controllers with existing BMS.
+The Gateway has an embedded Web Server for configuration and also and embedded Bacnet IP Server that can be used to easily integrate all the RTUcontrol38 controllers with existing BMS.

 GreenMediaHD Cloud Sever